San Angel Neighborhood Guide, Mexico City

 Magical port is the busiest so on weekends I prefer to go from the quieter Embarcadero Cuemanco instead.
 A boat costs 600 pesos per hour so I advise getting a group together.

 If crowded party boats aren’t for you, take an eco-tour around the quiet sections of the waterways with Pachoa Mexico to learn about how the islands are used for agriculture, or try a sunrise kayaking excursion.
-I can personally vouch for both these things.
+I can personally vouch for both.

 How to plan a trip to the south of Mexico City?
 Since you have 4 places (San Angel, Coyoacan, UNAM, and Xochimilco), do 2 per day.
 If you just have one day allotted, pick the 2 that most appeal to you.